MaxHalford/eaopt/README.md

 Genetic algorithms (GAs) are often used for [NP-hard problems](https://www.wikiwand.com/en/NP-hardness).
 They *usually* perform better than [hill climbing](https://www.wikiwand.com/en/Hill_climbing) and [simulated annealing](https://www.wikiwand.com/en/Simulated_annealing) because they explore the search space more intelligently.
 However, GAs can also be used for classical problems where the search space makes it difficult for, say, gradient algorithms to be efficient (like the introductory example).

-As mentionned earlier, some problems can simply not be written down as [closed-form expressions](https://www.wikiwand.com/en/Closed-form_expression).
+As mentioned earlier, some problems can simply not be written down as [closed-form expressions](https://www.wikiwand.com/en/Closed-form_expression).
 For example tuning the number of layers and of neurons per layer in a neural network is an open problem that doesn't yet have a reliable solution.
-Neural networks used in production are usually architectured by human experts.
+Neural networks architectures used in production are usually designed by human experts.
 The field of [neuroevolution](https://www.wikiwand.com/en/Neuroevolution) aims to train neural networks with evolutionary algorithms.
 As such genetic algorithms are a good candidate for training neural networks, usually by optimizing the network's topology.

 **How can I contribute?**